G+W Bio Photo 3-2 Website.jpg

 Paul Woolf Boettiger brings to GOWER+WOOLF a warm modernist sensibility and a lifelong obsession with form.
 Trained in industrial design and rooted in the culture of the modern American craft movement, he is committed to the centrality of simplicity, detail and materiality.

-Paul developed an early respect for the value of beauty growing up in a family of artists and psychologists, eventually leading to Rhode Island School of Design where he studied furniture design.
+Growing up in a family of artists and psychologists, Paul developed an early respect for the value of beauty, which eventually led to the Rhode Island School of Design, where he studied furniture design.

 Paul has worked extensively for architecture firms in the San Francisco Bay Area, studied with prominent studio furniture makers and ran his own multidisciplinary design studio with an emphasis on modern heirloom-quality custom furniture.
 Drawn to human-centric design that not only attracts the eye but the whole body, Paul’s process is rooted in knowing the objects we live and work with influence our well-being.
-Striking the balance of the visual, haptic, and material experience is what truly makes a project successful.
+Striking a balance between visual, haptic, and material experiences is what makes a project truly successful.

 Paul on making:

-“Whether it’s putting pencil to paper, modeling out of clay or working with wood and metal, the simple act of creating something out of nothing never ceases to move me.
+“Whether it’s putting pencil to paper, modeling out of clay, or working with wood and metal, the simple act of creating something out of nothing never ceases to move me.
 There is a relational intimacy to the timeless hand-eye act of creating form.
-To see a rough concept arise out of an initial hand gesture into a successful tangible design one can live, work with or inhabit is very satisfying and mysterious to me.
-Making/designing has never felt like ‘work’ - it is a privilege to have found a process that aligns with where I feel most alive.”
+To see a rough concept arise from an initial hand gesture into a successful tangible design one can live, work with, or inhabit is very satisfying and mysterious to me.
+Making and designing has never felt like ‘work’—it is a privilege to have found a process that aligns with where I feel most alive.”